localstack/localstack.github.io/content/blog/2023-11-16-announcing-localstack-30-general-availability/index.md

 {{< img-simple src="localstack-ci-analytics.png" width=300 alt="Image of LocalStack CI Analytics dashboard">}}

 Check out our [documentation]() on getting started with CI Analytics.
+The feature is in private beta, and you can reach out to us to get early access!

 ### All-new LocalStack Desktop Application